nus-cs2113-AY1920S2/tp/docs/UserGuide-Patient.md

   <col width="200">
  <tr>
    <td><span> &#8505; </span></td>
-   <td>HappyPills will prompt you for missing details that are important.</td>
+   <td>HappyPills will prompt you for any missing inputs that are necessary.</td>
  </tr>
 </table>